alexnitta/faunauth/docs/index.md

 ▸ **setPassword**(`input`): `Promise`<[`ServerLoginResult`](interfaces/ServerLoginResult.md)\>

 Set a user's password in order to finish either the "register" or "forgot password" flow.
-By now, the user has already triggered either `register` or `requestPasswordReset` to request a token.
+By now, the user has already triggered either `register` or `requestTokenEmail` to request a token.
 The token has been created in the database, and an email has been sent to the user with a link which includes an encoded copy of the token.
 The user has clicked the link, opening a page in the frontend app that calls an API endpoint which calls this function.
-This function checks the token to see an exact match for the token exists in the database which:
+This function checks the token to see if an exact match for the token exists in the database which:
 - has not expired
 - belongs to the user associated with the given email If these conditions are met, the given password is set as the user's current password.